The First Steps to Becoming a Personal Trainer

 Working toward personal fitness goals

 In staying up-to-date, you may also discover areas within personal training in which you would like to specialise.
 For example, if you have an interest in the link between exercise and medicine, you might enjoy working with special population groups such as people suffering from back pain, pre and post-natal, or obesity.
-There are also additional qualifications available in areas such as boot camps, exercise for children, exercise for the elderly, group training and a host of other exciting avenues.
+There are also additional qualifications available in areas such as sports massage, boot camps, exercise for children, exercise for older adults, group training and a host of other exciting avenues.

 Specialising in areas outside of the normal tone up/lose weight sphere is a great way to separate yourself from the herd of other personal trainers and is an option well worth considering if you want to take your career to the next level.